Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations

 \subsection{Channel flow driven by velocity and pressure boundary conditions}

-A 3D channel flow is simulated in this section using the proposed normal--velocity and pressure boundary schemes.
+Flows in a 3D rectangular channel are simulated in this section using the proposed normal--velocity and pressure boundary schemes.
 In simulations of open channels, the end effects could be noticeable if the boundary conditions of a given velocity and pressure are directly imposed at the channel inlet and outlet, respectively.
 This is because the velocity profile in a channel tends to be parabolic, rather than a constant as usually assumed in the velocity boundary condition.
 To mitigate the end effect, a reservoir is added to each of the channel ends such that the inlet and outlet are kept away from the channel ends, as shown in Fig.~\ref{fig-3Dchannel}(a).
 As the lateral sides of the reservoirs are periodic boundaries, using a constant velocity and pressure at the reservoirs' inlet and outlet, respectively, is reasonable.
 This is reflected in the steady state results of Figs.~\ref{fig-3Dchannel}(b) and (c) where the contour of velocity component $u_3$ is flat at the inlet, as expected from the imposed boundary condition with a constant $u_3$.
 The contours of $u_3$ at the outlet are influenced by the parabolic pattern of the solution from the channel domain and will be more flattened if the reservoir length increases.

-As shown in Sections~\ref{given velocity BC} and \ref{BC for a given C and moving boundary}, we use $\alpha=3$ as an example in the following discussion on the boundary conditions.
-In the simulations of Fig.~\ref{fig-3Dchannel}(b) with a half-grid wall layout and $d=0.5$, the proposed boundary schemes for a given inlet velocity and outlet pressure take the following forms, respectively:
+As shown in Sections~\ref{given velocity BC} and \ref{BC for a given C and moving boundary}, we use $\alpha=3$ as an example in the following discussion on the boundary schemes.
+In the simulations of Fig.~\ref{fig-3Dchannel}(b) with a half-grid boundary layout and $d=0.5$, the proposed boundary schemes for a given inlet velocity and outlet pressure take the following forms, respectively:

 and